particle-iot/docs/src/content/tutorials/device-cloud/console.md

 #### Free tier

-- Up to 100 devices, any mix of cellular and Wi-Fi
+- Up to {{freeTierDevices}} devices, any mix of cellular and Wi-Fi
-- 100K Data Operations (100,000) per month, for both cellular and Wi-Fi, pooled across all devices
+- {{freeTierDataOperationsUnit}} Data Operations ({{freeTierDataOperationsComma}}) per month, for both cellular and Wi-Fi, pooled across all devices
-- Up to 45 MB of cellular data per month, pooled across all devices, at no charge
+- Up to {{freeTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, at no charge
 - No credit card required
-- Device communication is paused when the monthly limit is reached<sup>1</sup>
+- Device communication is paused<sup>1</sup> when the monthly limit is reached

 For more information see [Device Cloud - Introduction - Pricing](/tutorials/device-cloud/introduction/#pricing).